openclimatedata/ipcc-bibtex/README.md

 ## AR 6

-WG I citations have been typed by hand while we wait for official BibTex citations to be provided.
+WG I citations have been typed by hand while we wait for official BibTeX citations to be provided.

 ## Setup